-First things first, you need to wipe your microwave down on a daily basis – if you use yours frequently – to keep on top of grime, and this will make deep cleaning your microwave, which should be done at least once a month, far easier.
+First things first, you need to wipe your microwave down on a daily basis – if you use yours frequently – to keep on top of grime and bad smells.
+This will make deep cleaning your microwave, which should be done at least once a month, far easier.

 Starting from the inside out:

 Lemon is naturally antibacterial and a great way to clean the inside of your microwave as it's tough on dirt and smells too.

 1. Simply cut your lemon in half (you could also use lime or an orange if you only have these citrus to hand) and squeeze the juice from one half into 200ml of water.

 2. Place both halves of the lemon, leaving the rind on, into the water.

 3. Turn the machine on high for several minutes (five should be fine) allowing the solution to boil and make the window steamy.

 4. Let the microwave cool a little and then simply wipe down the inside with a damp, clean sponge afterwards.

 5. Let the microwave dry out completely.